zowe/docs-site/docs/user-guide/configure-certificates.md

 ## Keystore versus key ring

-Zowe supports certificates that are stored either in a USS directory **Java KeyStore** in the `.p12` format or, alternatively, the certificates are held in a **z/OS Keyring**.
+Zowe supports certificates that are stored either in a USS directory **Java KeyStore** in the `.p12` format or, alternatively, the certificates are held in a **z/OS Key ring**.
 Use of a z/OS keystore is the recommended option for storing certificates if system programmers are already familiar with the certificate operation and usage.
-To set up a keystore and connect the keystore with certificates requires elevated permissions granted to the user ID.
-When the TSO user ID does not have authority to manipulate key rings in such cases as creating a Zowe sandbox environment or for testing purposes, USS keystores are a good alternative.
+Creating a key ring and connecting the certificate key pair requires elevated permissions.
+When the TSO user ID does not have the authority to manipulate key rings and users want to create a Zowe sandbox environment or for testing purposes, then the USS keystore is a good alternative.

 ### PKCS12 certificates in a keystore